realm/realm-surveys/iOS/README.md

 Any number of clients may be connect to answer questions in realtime.
 Answered are tallied as soon as the question is answered.

-This version is the Android version.
+This version is the iOS version.

 ## Installation Instructions